Skip to Main Content

 In spring of 2022, Frederick High changed its mascot from the Warrior to the Golden Eagle to comply with Colorado Senate Bill 21-116, which required Colorado schools without official tribal affiliation to get rid of any Native American mascots to avoid being fined by the state.
 Part of this change required Frederick’s publications to also shed any links to Native American iconography.

 After a month-long process, the staff of the Scout changed the news site’s name to The Frederick Lantern as a reference to the lamppost icon used by the City of Frederick.
-The new and current masthead for the scout was designed by Joelle Richard (’23).
+Lanterns have historically symbolized a light in the darkness used to lead the way, and that’s what this publication hopes to be: a way to illuminate what’s going on in the world to Frederick High’s students and what’s going on at Frederick High to the rest of the world.
+The masthead for the Lantern was originally designed by Joelle Richard (’23) but was streamlined and simplified as part of a site design overhaul in summer 2025.